mexca/mexca/README.md

 <img src="mexca_logo.png">
 </div>

-## How to use mexca
+## How To Use Mexca

-If you’d like to learn how to use Mexca, the best place to start is our [demo](https://github.com/mexca/mexca/tree/main/examples) tutorial.
 Mexca provides a customizable yet easy-to-use pipeline for extracting emotion expression features from videos.
 It contains building blocks that can be used to extract features for individual modalities (i.e., facial expressions, voice, and text).
 The blocks can also be integrated into a single pipeline to extract the features from all modalities at once.
 Next to extracting features, mexca can also identify the speakers shown in the video by clustering speaker and face representations.
 This allows users to compare emotion expressions across speakers, time, and contexts.

-Currently, mexca includes three independent modules (video, audio and text) which are integrated into a *core* module.
-The core module is responsible for running a single pipeline which calls in turn all the other sub-modules.

-The video submodule supports the extraction of facial features (e.g., facial landmarks, action units).
-It relies on [pyfeat](https://py-feat.org/pages/intro.html) and it includes the following components [1]:

-- Face detection with Multi-task Convolutional Neural Network (MTCNN).
-F1 score = 0.54
-- Landmark detection with PFLD model.
-RMSE = 6.41
-- Action unit detection with Jaa-Net neural network model.
-F1 score = .22

-The audio module relies on [praat-parselmouth](https://github.com/YannickJadoul/Parselmouth) for pitch analysis, and on [pyannote.audio](https://github.com/pyannote/pyannote-audio) for speaker diarization [2].
-It includes the following components:

-- Pitch's fundamental frequency (F0)
-- Speaker diarization with ECAPA-TDNN model.
-DER = 3.01

-The text module supports text transcriptions for Dutch and English audio files.
-It relies on a pre-trained model made available by [hugging sound](https://github.com/jonatasgrosman/huggingsound) that is the wav2vec-large model [3] fine-tuned on Dutch and English.
-WER = 5.10.

 Please cite mexca if you use it for scientific or commercial purposes.

 ## Getting Started

+If you would like to learn how to use mexca, the best place to start is our [demo](https://github.com/mexca/mexca/tree/main/examples) tutorial.

 Emotion expression features can be extracted with mexca using the following lines of code: